-We didn't have a large grocery store or Walmart in our town.
-So every week or two, we would make the trip to HEB in a neighboring town, or if Wal-mart would do, we would take the ferry to a slightly closer town.
-My brothers and I preferred taking the ferry which, also meant we could go to our favorite chinese restaurant and gorge on sweet and sour chicken, egg rolls, egg drop soup and unlimited fortune cookies!
+We didn’t have a large grocery store or Walmart in our small town.
+So every week or two, we would either make the trip to HEB in one neighboring town, or if Wal-mart was what we needed, we would take the ferry to a slightly closer town.
+My brothers and I preferred taking the ferry, which also meant we could go to our favorite chinese restaurant and gorge on sweet and sour chicken, egg rolls, egg drop soup and unlimited fortune cookies!

 Would you like to give it a try?
 Grab your ingredients, and lets give it a whirl!